Undergraduate Sociology Students’ Union – Constitution

 vii.
 Doing all of the above at least two weeks prior to the event itself.

-(f) CAREER OPPORTUNITIES DIRECTOR (2 positions)
+(f) CAREER OPPORTUNITIES DIRECTOR (1 or 2 positions)

 i.
 Organizing two yearly events profiling different careers decided on in consultation with the executive;